COURSE TITLE:

 Assignment #1: Read the Manual.

-Assignment #3: Complete the Worksheets in the Manual.
+Assignment #3: Complete Designated Worksheets in the Manual.

 Assignment #5: Behavior Modification.

-Using the “Behavior Change Sheet” found in the manual, make a plan to change this behavior.
-(2-page paper)
+organizational abilities.
+Using the "Behavior Change Sheet" (p 50) found in the manual, make a plan to change this behavior.
+2-page paper.

 Assignment #6: Discussion.